 “What the industry is trying to do is forestall sensible policy approaches to reducing sugary drink consumption, including taxes, further exclusion from public facilities, and caps on serving sizes such as the measure proposed by Mayor Bloomberg” in New York City, said Michael Jacobson, executive director of the Center for Science in the Public Interest.

 But airing the obesity ads now may be a brilliant move.
-Both Coke and Pepsi have been fighting a losing battle in the U.S. – between 1998 and 2012, per capita fizzy soft drink consumption in America dropped 16 percent, according to the trade publication Beverage Digest, while Coca-Cola's sales across all of its soda brands dropped 12 percent from 2001 to 2010, according to a 24/7 Wall St. report published by NBC News.
-The number of gallons of Coca-Cola Classic sold in the U.S. dropped 22 percent over that time.
+Both Coke and Pepsi have been fighting a losing battle in the U.S. – between 1998 and 2012, per capita fizzy soft drink consumption in America dropped 16 percent, according to the trade publication Beverage Digest, while the number of gallons of Coca-Cola sold in the U.S. dropped 22 percent from 2001 to 2010, according to a 24/7 Wall St. report published by NBC News.

 The decline is showing no signs of bottoming out.
 “Consumption of full-calorie carbonated soft drinks [in the U.S.] is likely to show continued modest declines for at least the next several years,” says Gary Hemphill, managing director of research at the Beverage Marketing Corporation, a market research firm.
-Having already diversified its soft drink offerings, starting with the introduction of Diet Coke in 1982, The Coca-Cola Company also anticipated that the soda business would lose its fizz.
-Over the past decade and a half, it pushed to further diversify its products away from soft drinks, launching Dasani bottled water in 1999, acquiring Odwalla in 2001 and acquiring Zico Coconut Water last year, among other moves.
+The Coca-Cola Company has introduced Diet Coke in 1982 but, anticipating this continued decline, it pushed to further diversify its products away from full-calorie soft drinks, launching Dasani bottled water in 1999, acquiring Odwalla in 2001 and rolling out Coke Zero in 2005, among other moves.

 There’s a reason Coca-Cola is the world’s most valuable brand, though: Coke’s marketers know what they’re doing.
 It turns out that Coke’s ad campaign highlighting the poor health implications of soft drinks is also an ad campaign promoting those of its products that Americans today increasingly prefer.
 Pretty slick.